tago-io/analysis-example-avgMinMax/README.md

 ## What this does
 Get Average, Minimum and Maximum value from a variable

-## How to run the script on Tago
+## How to run the script on TagoIO
 Do your own modifications if you want.<br>
-Upload to Tago analysis, in the admin website.<br>
+Upload to TagoIO analysis, in the admin website.<br>
 Add the environment variable `device_token` with the device token of your choice.

 ## How to run the script from my computer